The world of translation is progressing at breakneck speed, as machine translation (MT) methods are being increasingly perfected .

 Human translation processes

-In general, translators tend to follow a series of guidelines that are not strictly mandatory, but highly recommended for the translation process to be successful.
-Below, you will find general phases of the translation process of a standard document.
+In general, translators usually follow a series of guidelines that aren’t strictly mandatory, but highly recommended in order to ensure that the translation process is successful.
+We’ll now take a look at the general stages of the translation process for a standard document.

 - Analysis of the document to be translated: this begins with a preliminary reading to identify the subject and style of the original text, as well as the intended purpose of the translation and the working language.
-In addition, in this phase, translation support tools are usually chosen, such as; bilingual and monolingual dictionaries, glossaries etc.
+This stage also usually involves the selection of supporting resources, such as bilingual and monolingual dictionaries, glossaries, etc.

-- Research: previous necessary search for parallel texts and information on the topic to be translated.
+- Research: necessary preliminary search for parallel texts and information about the subject matter to be translated.

-- Translation: is understood as the same process of transferring the information of a text from a language A to a language B, respecting the intention of the author and being as faithful as possible to the source text.
+- Translation: understood as the process of transferring information from a text in language A to language B, respecting the author’s intentions and remaining as true as possible to the source text.

 - Proofreading: this is a fundamental part of the process that usually focuses on errors related to meaning, grammar and style.